 Rolex had the idea of increasing the power reserve for at least three days, while at the same time operating within the -2 and +2 seconds on a daily basis.
 This is within acceptable chronometer specifications.

 Next, let’s talk about the time display.
 The feature is available in previous models as well as the current model.
 Just like before, Rolex and developed a 24-hour hand, which works alongside a 12-hour hand.

-A feature available in previous models, and one that has also been retained in the current version is how the watch displays time.
-Just like before, Rolex obliged and developed 24-hour hand which works alongside 12-hour hand.
-Setting the long red hand could not be done independently, but the rotating bezel which is split into 2 halve (12-hour each) helped display Greenwich Mean Time.
-Pilots normally track second-time zone based on GMT.
-As already highlighted above, the two halves of the bezel take red and blue colors.
+Setting the long red hand could not be done independently, but the rotating bezel which is split into 2 halves (12-hour each) helped display Greenwich Mean Time.
+That is for pilots, who normally track second-time zone based on GMT.
+As already highlighted above, the two halves of the bezel take red and blue colours.

-When Pepsi introduced a new generation of Rolex GMT-Master II in 2007, the company marked a sharp departure from previous references, mainly due to new and robust design with a ceramic bezel.
-The “Batman” nickname was coined in reference to the 116710 which took colors that looked similar to the caped crusader.
-Today, the Rolex GMT-Master-II 126710 continues with this trend, coming out as a more modern watch and one which is not easy to find any semblance.
+When Rolex introduced a new generation of GMT Master II in 2007, the company marked a sharp departure from previous references, mainly due to new and robust design with a ceramic bezel.
+The ‘Batman’ nickname came from the colours that looked similar to the caped crusader.

-If you are in search of older-looking watches and wrist feel, then chances are that need won’t be satisfied by the Pepsi.
 The watch is designed with beauty in mind.
-That is not to say that it is an incredibly beautiful watch but it makes significant drift from its predecessors.
-Whether it’s the clasp and bracelet or the bezel and dial, this new model of watches signals that Rolex may be taking a new direction with how it engineers its watches.
+Perhaps it’s not as incredibly beautiful watch like others.
+Despite that, it makes a significant drift from its predecessors.
+Whether it’s the clasp, the bracelet, the bezel, or the dial, this new model of watches signals that Rolex may be taking a new direction with how it engineers its watches.